FullStackHacks/Articles/markdown.md

 --
 ```

-That line would then be complied to
+This would be complied to

 ```html
 <h1> h1 </h1>